Pranav016/WordNook/.github/PULL_REQUEST_TEMPLATE.md

 - [] Have you tested the code before submission?

 ## Screenshots or Video:
-Add a screenshot or demo video is appropriate.
+Add a screenshot or demo video if appropriate.